-The Trust transfers personal data to the USA as a result of its usage of the cloud storage provider, Dropbox, to host its information.
-The international transfer of personal data to Dropbox’s US operations is covered by Dropbox’s EU-US Privacy Shield Certification which can be viewed here.
-If you would like additional details about this transfer mechanism please contact the Trust’s Secretary by sending an email to email@example.com.
+The Trust transfers personal data to the USA as a result of its usage of Microsoft Corporation services (including SharePoint, Outlook and OneDrive) and Formstack with regard to online application forms.
+The international transfer of personal data to these companies’ US operations is covered by Standard Contractual Clauses.
+If you would like additional details about this transfer mechanism please contact the Trust by sending an email to email@example.com.

 How Long The Trust Retains Personal Data

 The Trust retains details of grant applications and awards permanently to maintain an historical archive of the Trust’s work for research purposes.
 Limited personal data may be retained in those records and the Trust deletes CVs provided with an application after 6 years.

 Data Subject Rights And How To Exercise Them

 Individuals whose data we collect have rights in relation to personal data processed by the Trust under data protection law.
 These may include the right to:

 - request access or copies of personal data;

 - rectify personal data, if inaccurate or incomplete;